 Now it's time to brown the butter.
 Browned butter is my all-time favorite for sweet and savory dishes.
 Browned butter mashed potatoes?
 Yes, please.
 Browned butter gnocchi?
 Why not.
 Browned butter madeleines?
 Obviously!

 Watch your butter as it melts to make sure it doesn't burn.
 It will start to foam and emit a lovely nutty aroma.
 Just beautiful.

 Sift together the dry ingredients to remove large clumps, resulting in a smoother batter.

 Finish mixing your batter and let it chill.
 For the same reasons we use room temperature eggs and sift the flour, we want to chill the batter and let it rest.
 This will help result in a taller, fluffer madeleine.

-Dust with powdered sugar and serve immediately.
-Madeleines are best served fresh out of the oven.
-These browned butter pumpkin madeleines are no different.
+Dust with powdered sugar and serve immediately since madeleines are best served fresh.
 I did have some leftovers so I reheated them in the microwave and they were still delicious.
 Madeleines for the win!

 For more pumpkin inspiration check out this pumpkin beer cheese dip!